helm/helm/docs/tiller_ssl.md

 There are numerous possible configurations for setting up certificates and authorities, but the method we cover here will work for most situations.

+> As of Helm 2.7.2, Tiller _requires_ that the client certificate be validated
+> by its CA. In prior versions, Tiller used a weaker validation strategy that
+> allowed self-signed certificates.

 In this guide, we will show how to: